 Main Lobby and Courtyard

 Join our current Masters students for this unique business school tradition.
-Faculty will be invited to join us.
+Faculty will be invited to join us as well.
 Appetizers and beverages will be provided.

 Rachel Mellon Walton Room